djvaron/Goldbach/README.md

 ```
 ### 3.3.
 Performance analysis

 We find that the computational cost of verifying Goldbach's conjecture using our simple implementations of the Eratosthenes sieve and verification loop is trivial up to 10<sup>7</sup>.
 From there, the cost grows rapidly.
 Using the `-O3` optimization flag speeds up our code by nearly a factor of four for problem sizes 10<sup>8</sup> and higher.
+We therefore use `-O3` optimization for all our parallel implementations.

 <img src="https://github.com/ardwwa/Goldbach/blob/master/serial_times_10.png" width="600" alt="SERIAL"/>